Steps to Earning Substance Abuse Counselor Certification in Colorado

 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, the state was home to 393 substance abuse facilities that treated more than 30,000 people.

-According to the Centers for Disease Control (CDC), Denver County, which encompasses Denver, Colorado Springs, and Aurora, reported one of the highest overdose opioid rates in the state between September 2022 and August 2023.
-During this time, the opioid overdose rate here was 69.7 deaths per 100,000 people – more than double the national opioid death rate of 32.2 deaths per 100,000 people.
+According to the Centers for Disease Control (CDC), Denver County, which encompasses Denver, Colorado Springs, and Aurora, reported one of the highest opioid overdose rates in the state between September 2022 and August 2023.
+During this time, the opioid overdose rate here was 69.7 deaths per 100,000 people, more than double the national opioid death rate of 32.2 deaths per 100,000 people.

 Substance abuse counselors here also work for major health systems like Denver Health and UCHealth, as well as for nonprofits like Advances for Recovery Colorado and The FullCircle Program.
+Career opportunities extend beyond traditional treatment centers to include schools, correctional facilities, employee assistance programs, private practice (at the CAS and LAC levels), and telehealth services.

 Substance Abuse Counselor Salary in Boulder, Colorado Springs, Denver, and Throughout Colorado